 Even more popular than Stud or Draw is Pot-Limit Omaha, which is essentially four-card Hold’em and a fantastic game in its own right.

-Some of the other lesser-known games include Razz, 2-7, Omaha Hi-Lo and Badugi.
+Some other lesser-known games include Razz, 2-7, Omaha Hi-Lo and Badugi.
 Some sites even have their own proprietary games.
 It’s something to consider when signing up for a new site.